Fair-Exchange/Safecoin/docs/src/developing/clients/jsonrpc-api.md

   - (optional) `encoding: <string>` - encoding for each returned Transaction, either "json", "jsonParsed", "base58" (_slow_), "base64".
 If parameter not provided, the default encoding is "json".
     "jsonParsed" encoding attempts to use program-specific instruction parsers to return more human-readable and explicit data in the `transaction.message.instructions` list.
 If "jsonParsed" is requested but a parser cannot be found, the instruction falls back to regular JSON encoding (`accounts`, `data`, and `programIdIndex` fields).
   - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment); "processed" is not supported.
 If parameter not provided, the default is "finalized".
   - (optional) `maxSupportedTransactionVersion: <number>` - set the max transaction version to return in responses.
 If the requested transaction is a higher version, an error will be returned.
+If this parameter is omitted, only legacy transactions will be returned, and any versioned transaction will prompt the error.

 #### Results: